Farhandir/Farhandir/README.md

 - 👋 Hi, I’m @Farhandir
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Programing Languages
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : fberketutanc@gmail.com
-- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am actually a good pianist and a gamer

 <!---
 Farhandir/Farhandir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.